onchainlabs1/groq-classifier/DOCUMENTATION.md

 1. Add more examples to the `examples` list in `ml_logic.py`
 2. Make sure the text is clear and matches one of the categories
 3. Try rephrasing the text

+#### Model Not Saving or Loading

+If you encounter issues with model persistence:

+1. Make sure the `models` directory exists and is writable
+2. Check that `joblib` is installed (`pip install joblib`)
+3. Try manually creating the `models` directory if it doesn't exist

 #### Slow Responses from the LLM Agent